 Education records include those records which contain information directly related to a student and which are maintained by the university or by a person acting for the university.
 In accordance with FERPA guidelines, the following are not education records: law enforcement records, student employment records, medical records, and alumni records.
 The regulations also exclude from the definition of education records any record that is in the sole possession of the maker of the record where the record is used only as a personal memory aid for the maker and the record is not accessible or revealed to any other person (except a temporary substitute for the maker of the record).

-Yes, unless these notes fall into the category of "sole possession" records (see definition above), then they are part of the student's education record and subject to FERPA.
+Yes, unless these notes fall into the category of "sole possession" records (see definition in "What is the definition of education records?"), then they are part of the student's education record and subject to FERPA.
 Since FERPA gives the student the right to review any or all of his/her education record, these notes could be included in that review.
 Therefore, it is important that notes or comments be factual and objective and that University employees who are recording notes or comments avoid making value judgments or using inappropriate language.

 No. If a third party asks an instructor about a specific student’s attendance in his/her class, the information should not be released without the student’s written consent.

 There is no problem with this practice so long as only the names are on the sheet, with no numbers or dates, and it is only used in the classroom; it cannot be posted outside the classroom, physically or online, for students to sign or view.
 Additionally, past sign-in history should not be available on any daily sign-in sheet.
 The regulations specifically provide that a student, even if he or she opts out from directory information disclosures, cannot prevent an institution from displaying the student name, institutional email address, or electronic identifier in class.